Merits of the Authorized Version

 In the following remarks, Mr. Philpot expresses his opinion upon the question of whether

-it would be desirable to have a new, or at least a revised translation of the Scriptures (Authorized Version).
+desirable to have a new, or at least a revised translation of the Scriptures (Authorized Version).

 "We fully admit that there are here and there passages, of which the translation